Admer456/ioq3-burek/README.md

 ## How to build

 Note: I haven't updated the makefiles for Linux, unfortunately.
 I am doing all development on Windows, but I will eventually get to it.
-Note 2: While it may build successfully, it will likely not run successfully.
-A lot of code still has to be ported to the new entity system.

 In order to build BUREKTech, clone or download the code, go to the `build` directory, then go to `vs2019`, and open `BurekTech.sln`.
 It's as simple as building the entire solution.
 The compiled binaries will appear in the `bin` directory in the repo's folder.